marcoalopez/Jupyter4DICe/README.md

 - [Visualizing and assessing strain](https://github.com/marcoalopez/Jupyter4DICe/blob/4107e0e8483b9d72ae1e5693b360097c099540b7/notebooks/Strain_analysis.ipynb) (working on it!) / [View on Deepnote](https://deepnote.com/viewer/github/marcoalopez/Jupyter4DICe/blob/main/notebooks/Strain_analysis.ipynb)
 - [Visualizing and assessing displacements](https://nbviewer.jupyter.org/github/marcoalopez/Jupyter4DICe/blob/24dc818212c3b12139f421712aa60f1572298ad2/notebooks/Displacement_analysis.ipynb) (working on it!) / [View on Deepnote](https://deepnote.com/viewer/github/marcoalopez/Jupyter4DICe/blob/main/notebooks/Displacement_analysis.ipynb)
 - [How to assess and visualise the quality of the DIC solution and clean the dataset](https://nbviewer.jupyter.org/github/marcoalopez/Jupyter4DICe/blob/main/notebooks/assesing_quality.ipynb?flush_cache=true) (TODO!)

+If you have utilized the provided examples in these Jupyter notebooks as a foundation for processing your DIC data and intend to publish, we kindly ask to consider citing the following paper,  which outlines the complete protocol:

+> Lopez-Sanchez, M.A., Chauve, T., Montagnat, M., Tommasi, A., 2023.
+Decoupling between strain localisation and the microstructural record revealed by in-situ strain measurements in polycrystalline ice.
+Earth and Planetary Science Letters 611, 118149. https://doi.org/10.1016/j.epsl.2023.118149

+By acknowledging this paper, you provide proper credit to the authors and acknowledge their work as the basis for the methodology used in processing your DIC data.

 ## FAQs